 This section contains everything you’ll need to know about accepting card payments with your SumUp Air.

-- Chip: Insert the card into the slot at the top of the reader with the chip facing you.
+- Insert the card into the slot at the top of the SumUp Air with the chip facing you.

-- Contactless (NFC): Tap the card on the display of the reader for 1-2 seconds.
+- Tap the card on the display of the card reader for 1-2 seconds for contactless (NFC) payments.

-- Wallet apps: Pay using Google Pay and Apple Pay by holding your smartphone/watch over the reader.
+- Pay using Google Pay and Apple Pay by holding your smartphone/watch over your card reader.

 For more information on accepting card payments, click here.